Third order: Third Order of Servites

 The Servite Order has had both a secular and regular Third Order.
 The secular Third Order was established in the United States in 1893.

 The Sisters of the Third Order of Servites was founded by St. Juliana Falconieri of Florence, who received the habit c.
 1385 from Philip Benizi, then Prior General of the Servite friars.
 The Servite Sisters' traditional habit consisted of a black tunic, secured by a leather belt, and a white veil.
 The sisters devoted themselves especially to the care of the sick and other works of mercy; because the gown had short sleeves to facilitate work, people called the Sisters of the new order "Mantellate."
 There were, in the early 20th century, two congregations, with a membership of 400.

 Third Order of Saint Augustine

 These are the men and women who follow the spirit of the Rule of St. Augustine in their daily lives under the spiritual guidance of the Augustinian friars.

 Secular Augustinian Recollects

 The Secular Augustinian Recollects (Agustinos Recoletos Seglares) is the official Third Order of the Order of Augustinian Recollects.
 Today, the SAR is present in 19 countries in 111 Local Chapters with at least 3,500 members.

+Lay Discalced Augustinians

+The Lay Discalced Augustinians (formerly known as Hermandad de la Correa y de Santa Rita de Cascia) is one of the official Third Orders of the Order of Discalced Augustinians.
+It was founded on May 12, 2011, canonically constituted on November 18, 2018.
+As of March, 2023, the OAD Lay, has spanned across six countries and has 26 Local Chapters and continues to grow in the Philippines and abroad.